 Cross-state Medical Practice

-As of December 2016, 18 states are part of the Compact, which would streamline medical licensing process among all of the member states.
+As of January 2019, 26 states and 1 territory are part of the Compact, which would streamline medical licensing process among all of the member states.
 If you are licensed in Arizona and would like to treat patients in Utah, the Compact allows you to bypass the standard licensing process, reduce costs and get licensed in that state faster.
 You can learn more about the Compact here.

 Navigating malpractice insurance for telemedicine services really comes down to talking to your insurance companies.
 Many healthcare providers assume that telemedicine raises your liability, but we’ve found that’s often not the case.